phaserjs/phaser/README.md

 * Group.moveDown(child) will move a child down the display list, swapping with the child below it.
 * Device.windowsPhone is now tested for.
 * The Debug panel now works in WebGL mode.
 Pay attention to the warning at the top of the Debug docs (feature request #499)
+* You can now create blank Tilemaps and then populate them with data later.

 Updates: